Congenital Hip Dysplasia Claims

-Our solicitors are experienced in processing compensation claims for all areas of medical negligence and substandard treatment.
-We work diligently with compassion and empathy to ensure that your case progresses as smoothly and swiftly as possible.
+Medical negligence solicitors are experienced in processing compensation claims for all areas of medical negligence and substandard treatment.
+They work diligently with compassion and empathy to ensure that your case progresses as smoothly and swiftly as possible.

-As well as providing the benefit and security of a no win no fee service, we also work hard to ensure you receive the maximum amount of compensation possible for your particular set of circumstances.
+As well as providing the benefit and security of a no win no fee service, your solicitor will also work hard to ensure you receive the maximum amount of compensation possible for your particular set of circumstances.

 What is congenital hip dysplasia?

 Development hip displacement or congenital hip dysplasia is the malformation of the hip joint where the ball of the thigh bone does not fit securely in the socket.
 The results mean that the ligaments located within the hip joint and surrounding areas are stretched and become loose which impacts on the mobility and function of the joint.